 The average patient will usually receive six to twelve ECT treatments about two or three times a week.
 Most patients remain well many months after treatment though monthly or bimonthly treatment is an option to maintain remission.

 It is common for patients to experience mild confusion after treatment.
 A patient may wake up not remembering where he or she is or why he or she received ECT.
 This generally lasts from a few minutes to several hours.
 Often patients describe their thinking as “ hazy” or “cloudy” after the procedure.
+The most common side effects of ECT include muscle aches, nausea, short-term memory loss and headaches.

 We cannot offer diagnosis, counseling, or recommendations online, but an assessment and referral specialist is available 24 hours a day, 7 days a week at 727-541-2646.
 If you are currently experiencing an emergency, please dial 911 or go to the nearest emergency room.